-Figure 1: Estimated Marginal Means of Donations to the Out-Group Member Across Vehicle Types
+Figure 1: Estimated Marginal Means of Donations to the Out-Group Member Across Channel Types

 Notes.
-The figure reports estimated marginal means of allocations to the out-group member across allocation channels (personal, general collective, and public services).
-All allocation decisions are stacked into a single outcome variable and regressed on respondent and channel fixed effects, isolating within-respondent variation attributable to channel type.
-Vertical bars denote 95% confidence intervals.
-Standard errors are clustered at the respondent level.
+The figure reports estimated marginal means of allocations to the out-group member across channels (personal, general collective, and public services).
+Estimates are obtained from regressions of allocations on respondent and channel fixed effects, stacking all allocation decisions into a single outcome variable.
+Vertical bars denote 95% confidence intervals; standard errors are clustered at the respondent level.